CondeNast/fyi/README.md

       2. Start a new channel
       3. In `secrets.json`, copy this smee channel url as the value for `webhook-proxy-url`
   3. Create a Github Org
-      0. _Note: In case you already have a organization, you can skip the next step_
-      1. Go to `https://github.com/organizations/new` to start a new organization
+      1. If you do not have a GiHub organization, go to `https://github.com/organizations/new` to start a new one
-      2. In `default.js`, add your org name to the `github.subscribedOrgs` list & `github.adminOrg`
+      2. In `default.js`, add your organization name to the `github.subscribedOrgs` list & `github.adminOrg`
   4. Create a Github App
       1. Go to `https://github.com/settings/apps/new` and create a new Github App
       2. Set `Webhook URL` to the webhook proxy url from above